 As discussed in section 1, long-range propagation of sferics involves a complex interaction between the earth and the ionosphere.
-The behavior of this propagation medium varies with time of day, conductivity of the earth's path, and (to a lesser degree) season and direction.
-Since we are primarily interested in a "first order" characterization of propagation over saltwater, it is reasonable to simply partition propagation into two conditions: day and night.
-It has been shown that propagation characteristics between two widely separated locations (both attenuation and phase change as a function of frequency) transition fairly continuously from the daytime behavior to the nighttime behavior, over a period of two to three hours, as will be discussed later in this section.
+The behavior of this propagation medium varies with time-of-day, conductivity of the earth path, and (to a lesser degree) season and direction.
+Since we are primarily interested in a "first order" characterization of propagation over salt water, it is reasonable to simply partition propagation into two conditions: day and night.
+It has been shown that propagation characteristics between two widely separated locations (both attenuation and phase changes as a function of frequency) transition fairly continuously from the daytime behavior to the nighttime behavior, over a period of 2-3 hours, as will be discussed later in this section.